 Of important note, Weehawken is also a township of artists.
 Weehawken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weehawken’s character.

 Also of interest is that Weehawken has more people living here who work in computers and math than 95% of the places in the US.

-In Weehawken, however, the average commute to work is quite long.
-On average, people spend 33.97 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Weehawken is that it can take a long time to commute to work.
+In Weehawken, the average commute to work is 38.53 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the township, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly township.
+Many of Weehawken’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in Weehawken in 2010 was $50,306, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $201,224 for a family of four.
+The per capita income in Weehawken in 2018 was $70,216, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $280,864 for a family of four.
 However, Weehawken contains both very wealthy and poor people as well.

-Weehawken is a very ethnically-diverse town.
+Weehawken is an extremely ethnically-diverse township.
 The people who call Weehawken home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weehawken residents report their race to be White, followed by Asian.
 Weehawken also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.93% of the town’s residents.
-Important ancestries of people in Weehawken include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 35.33% of the township’s residents.
+Important ancestries of people in Weehawken include Italian, Irish, German, Russian, and English.

 The most common language spoken in Weehawken is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.